tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

     Setup of a multi-queue aware queue disc

-Besides the map described above, a TrafficControlLayer object also stores a vector of Ptr<QueueDisc> representing the root queue discs installed on all the devices of the node.
-This vector has as many elements as the number of devices.
-In this vector, devices are sorted as in Node::m_devices.
-This vector is accessible through the RootQueueDiscList attribute.

 A NetDeviceQueueInterface object is used by the traffic control layer to access the information stored in the NetDeviceQueue objects, retrieve the number of transmission queues of the device and get the transmission queue selected for the transmission of a